 After you set up your calendars in iOS and allow Timepage access (read more about this process in Setting Up Calendars), your different calendars will appear in Timeline under their respective color.
 Any calendar that you’ve added in iOS will be added to Timepage, so you don’t have to worry about adding anything new.

-In the instance that a calendar no longer becomes useful in Timepage, you can hide it from the app by visiting Menu, tapping Preferences, and choosing ”Calendars.”
+In the instance that a calendar no longer becomes useful in Timepage, you can hide it from the app by visiting Menu, tapping Preferences, and choosing ”Calendars”; alternatively, you can do this by tapping the list button at the bottom of the Heat Map screen.
 After tapping “Setup Calendars,” tap to show or hide a calendar in Timepage.
 This action will not add or delete a calendar – it will simply display or remove it until you return to the setting and toggle it back on or off.
 If you’d like to permanently delete a calendar to completely remove it from Timepage, tap and hold on the relevant calendar in the “Setup Calendars” menu.

-In the “Calendars” menu, you can also set a default calendar when you create an event and choose your calendars’ colors.
-The latter is a crucial part of making Timepage work for you – by organizing your most-used calendars by distinguishable colors, you can better understand what’s coming up in the future.
+In the “Calendars” menu, you can also set a default calendar when you create an event and choose your calendar’s colors.
 To change a calendar’s color:

 - Select the desired calendar from your added options